-- (f) It shall be unlawful for any provider to knowingly and willfully obstruct, delay, or mislead or attempt to obstruct, delay, or mislead an investigation of a violation of this section by the Attorney General's office. - (g) It shall be unlawful for any provider to knowingly and willfully make or cause to be made a false entry in, alter, destroy, or conceal a financial, medical, or other record related to the provision of a benefit, item, or service under this Part with the intent to defraud."
+(f) It shall be unlawful for any provider, with the intent to obstruct, delay, or mislead an investigation of a violation of this section by the Attorney General's Office, to knowingly and willfully make or cause to be made a false entry in, alter, destroy, or conceal, or make a false statement about a financial, medical, or other record related to the provision of a benefit, item, or service under this Part."

 SECTION 4.
-Section 1 of this act becomes effective January 1, 2010, and applies to acts committed on or after that date, except that a civil action may be based on activity occurring prior to the effective date if the activity would otherwise be covered under G.S.
-108A-70.12 and the limitations period set in G.S.
-108A-70.13 has not lapsed.
-Section 3 of this act becomes effective December 1, 2009.
+Sections 1 of this act becomes effective January 1, 2010 and applies to acts committed and actions filed on or after that date.
+A civil action may be filed after January 1, 2010 under Section 1 of this act based on acts committed prior to that date if the activity would also be covered under Part 7 of Article 2 of Chapter 108A of the General Statutes and if the limitation period set forth in G.S.
+1-615(a) and 108A-70.13 has not lapsed.
 The remainder of this act becomes effective July 1, 2009.